 The Guanella transformer (Current Balun/UNUN) explained

-The Guanella transformer is a current-mode transmission line transformer (TLT) designed to force equal currents in both output conductors, which helps suppress common-mode currents.
-It is widely used in current baluns and current UNUNs, particularly for reducing unwanted RF on the feedline.
-However, while Guanella transformers excel at enforcing current balance, they are not always the most efficient for impedance transformation compared to voltage-mode transformers.
+The Guanella transformer is a current-mode transmission line transformer (TLT) designed to enforce equal currents in both output conductors.
+This property makes it highly effective at suppressing common-mode currents, which are the primary cause of unwanted RF on coaxial feedlines.
+While Guanella transformers excel at balancing currents, they are not always the most efficient choice for impedance transformation compared to voltage-mode designs like the Ruthroff transformer.

 Key Characteristics of a Guanella Transformer

-- Core Concept: Uses two transmission lines wound on a ferrite core, allowing for an efficient impedance match while suppressing common-mode currents.
+- Core Concept: Uses parallel transmission lines wound on ferrite cores

 - Common Ratios: 1:1, 4:1, 9:1

-- Best For: Dipoles, loops, OCF antennas, verticals, and UNUN impedance matching with minimal RF on coax.
+- Best For: Dipoles, loops, OCF antennas, verticals, and UNUNs

 How the Guanella Transformer Works

-- The primary winding is directly connected to the input (e.g., coax feedline).
+- The primary connects directly to the feedline.

 Common Guanella Transformer Types

-- Purpose: Blocks common-mode currents (RF on the feedline).
+- Purpose: Blocks common-mode currents without impedance transformation

 4:1 Guanella Current Balun

-- Construction: Two independent transmission lines wound on separate ferrite cores.
+- Construction: Two independent transmission lines on ferrite

 9:1 Guanella Current UNUN

-- Construction: Three independent transmission lines, typically wound on ferrite toroids.
+- Construction: Three transmission lines wound on ferrite

 Guanella vs. Ruthroff Transformers